janse180/dynamiccluster/deploy.md

 ### Cloud variables

 The cloud section specifies cloud resources.
 Each resource can be an OpenStack resource or an AWS resource, which is set in _type_.
 They have some variables in common.
+Each resource has its own set of configuration, including numbers of worker nodes, flavour, image, project/tenancy, availability zone etc. This makes it clear and easy for users to use cloud resources from different tenancies and/or from different availability zones.
+Some examples of how to set up multi-tenancy and multi-zone can be found in the [Dynamic Cluster as a Service](http://eresearchsa.github.io/dcaas/) project.

 Reservation specifies the limitation when a resource is added.
 The limitation can restrict the resource to a queue, an account string, or a property.